‘Inside the team is intact’

 SUPPORT YOUR TRUSTED MEN

-Gerardo Martino he has said on considerable occasions that the basis of his selection is not touched no matter the circumstances.
+Gerardo Martino he has said on considerable occasions that the basis of his selection is not touched regardless of the circumstances.
 This has been demonstrated and thus confirmed after losing to Canada regarding the green leader Héctor Herrera.

 “For me Herrera He is not playing much in Atleti and today he was our best player, sometimes that is reflected (the rhythm of the game) in others not so much, there are players with such hierarchy that although they lack game in their teams we cannot do without them “, detailed the 58-year-old Argentine coach.

-YOU MAY ALSO BE INTERESTED: LUIS PÉREZ ABOUT MARCELO FLORES: ‘I HOPE I HAVE AN OPPORTUNITY IN THE TRI MAYOR “
+YOU MAY ALSO BE INTERESTED: LUIS PÉREZ ABOUT MARCELO FLORES: ‘I WISH HE HAS AN OPPORTUNITY IN THE TRI MAYOR “

 .